 - Help ease depression symptoms such as hopelessness and anger

-As part of your treatment, it's important to also address other conditions that often accompany atypical depression, in particular anxiety and drug or alcohol use, as they can make your depression more difficult to treat.
+As part of your treatment, it's important to also address other conditions that often accompany atypical depression, in particular anxiety and drug or alcohol misuse, as they can make your depression more difficult to treat.

 Lifestyle and home remedies